ec-jrc/nrt/doc/source/quickstart.rst

 later for monitoring.
 ``.fit()`` has only one non optional parameter ``dataarray`` which expects an ``xarray.DataArray``.
 During fitting there are other optional parameters which can be set.
-See ::ref:`fitting` for more detail.
+See :ref:`fitting` for more detail.

 If the next observation is not immediately available, the model can be dumped to a NetCDF file which can then be loaded once the next observation is available.